DUNE-DAQ/docs/docs/packages/readoutlibs/README.md

-# datahandlinglibs - Generic Readout software and utilities
+# readoutlibs - Generic Readout software and utilities
 Generic implementation for DUNE Upstream DAQ Readout Software.

 ## Building and setting up the workarea

-How to clone and build DUNE DAQ packages, including `datahandlinglibs`, is covered in [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
-For some sample examples that demonstrate how to use `datahandlinglibs` check out the documentation of `datahandlinglibs`.
+How to clone and build DUNE DAQ packages, including `readoutlibs`, is covered in [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
+For some sample examples that demonstrate how to use `readoutlibs` check out the documentation of `readoutmodules`.

 ## A Deeper Look Into Readout: Functional Elements